anujsingh90/redshift/readme.txt

 hi this is readme file.
+files have beenc changed with below message-